meghdadFar/wordview/README.rst

 ``pip install wordview``

-To explore different features, let’s first load a dataset. ``wordview`` accepts ``pandas.DataFrame``.
+To explore different features, let’s first load a dataset.
+Wordview accepts ``pandas.DataFrame``.
 You can find a sample of size ``5K`` from the IMDb Movie Reviews dataset in the `data directory <./data/imdb_train_sample.tsv>`__.
 The original dataset can be